 DesignerPeople, a packaging design and branding agency based in Faridabad, was established in 2003.
 The company does complete branding for its clients from logos to packaging and labels.
-As consultants it connects clients to packaging manufacuturers, vendors and distributors while also providing digital marketing services.
+As consultants it connects clients to packaging manufacuturers, vendors and distributors while also providing digital marketing services, like func.media.
 During our recent talk with Anush Malik, founder, Megha Malik, co-founder and creative director, and Shivam Gandhi, marketing head of the company, we learned about their business and the challenges they face as packaging designers.

 Megha explains, “We design everything including our client’s existing and new product profile, business cards, letterhead and stationery.
 After redesigning their product, we connect them to retailers and distributors to launch their new products in the market.
 We try and help our clients move from hefty TV ads to comparatively less expensive yet effective digital advertertising to launch their products.
 This can be especially useful for SMEs that are on a tight budget.”

 The last fiscal year FY18-19 proved profitable for DesignerPeople with double-digit growth.
 “When a client is satisified with our work, they talk about it and this referral generates new clients for us,” explains Megha.

 Talking about their overseas clients, Anush says, “We have clients in UK, US, Sweden, Australia, New Zealand, Singapore, Norway, Germany, Dubai and Belgium.
 We portray Indian values and ideas on the packaging of their products imported from India – such as spices or nuts.
 I have worked at our New Zealand office for seven years during which I gained some cultural insights about their way of thinking that we try and apply in our design work.”

 Challenges as designers